Board of directors and committees

 Chaired by Guillaume Pepy, an independent Director, it includes:

-The Audit and Financial Statements Committee met five times in 2015.
+The Audit and Financial Statements Committee met six times in 2016 (including a joint meeting with the Strategy Committee), with an attendance rate of 90%.

-The main issues discussed by the Committee were as follows: the review of the annual accounts as of December 31, 2014, the half-year accounts as of June 30, 2015, the quarterly results and press releases relating thereto, the financing and debt situation (a specific prior analysis of redemption and issuance of hybrid bonds having been carried out), and the analysis of the acquisition process for the SUEZ brand.
+The main issues discussed by the Committee were as follows: the review of the annual financial statements as of December 31, 2015, the half-year accounts as of June 30, 2016, the quarterly results and press releases relating thereto, the financing and debt situation, follow-up on asset rotation, analysis of the transaction to acquire the SUEZ brand and the complementary stake in Acea.

-The Statutory Auditors presented to the Committee the essential elements of the Company’s results and the main decisions taken.
+The Statutory Auditors presented the essential elements of the Company’s results and the main decisions taken to the Committee.

-In addition, the Committee was asked to discuss earnings forecasts and updates, cash flow projections, and the management’s outlook reports.
-An overview of the off-balance sheet commitments of the Group, for which a reporting is issued for the consolidated half-year and annual accounts, was also carried out by the Finance Department.
+In addition, the Committee was asked to discuss earnings forecasts and updates, cash flow projections, the mediumterm plan (jointly with the Strategic Committee) and the management’s outlook reports.
+An overview of the off-balancesheet commitments of the Group, for which a reporting is issued for the consolidated half-year and annual accounts, was also carried out by the Finance Department.

-The Committee analysed the risk presentation prepared by the Management Committee, assisted by the Risk and Investment Department, as well as the measures taken to manage identified risks.
-The Committee regularly reviewed the major litigation cases in progress.
-The Committee also reviewed the Group’s tax position, particularly in view of the developments that took place in 2015, as well as the policies relating to insurance.
+The Committee analyzed the risk presentation prepared by the Management Committee assisted by the Risk and Investment Department, as well as the measures taken to manage identified risks.
+The Committee regularly took stock of the major litigation cases in progress.
+The Committee also reviewed the Group’s tax position, particularly in view of the developments that took place in 2016, as well as the insurance policy.

 - the individual and collective values, on which SUEZ bases its decisions;